 #1 Fort Scott Crossing.
 From the bridge look to the east.
 Just past the river bend was the probable site where the old Ft.
 Scott and California Road forded the river.
 As early as the 1830s the crossing saw a great deal of traffic, including military activity during the Civil War.
 By the 1880s, a bridge was in use here which was replaced in the 1980s by this current bridge.

 #2 First Baptist Mission.
 The road below along the north river bank led towhat is believed to be the first permanent white settlement in Franklin County.
 Although the exact location has not been determined, the mission was probably located one-half mile to the east.
 In June, 1837, the Rev. and Mrs. Jotham Meeker and infant daughter moved into a rough log hut and established a mission there to serve the Ottawa Indians.
 Meeker enlarged the cabin and then built a school house and a large mission house.
+There is a lot said about log cabin history and how it has developed over the years from what you read here to what they are used for now, such as weekend vacation homes.
 The Great Flood of 1844 destroyed all but the mission house which Meeker moved in 1845 to a second mission site two miles to the north.
 The rocky bluff on the north or left is where the Meekers fled to safety during the flood.
 Mrs. Meeker wrote a detailed description of the devastation of the mission while viewing it from “a cleft in the rocks.”
 The second mission site is at the end of this tour.
 Proceed across the bridge south 1.3 miles to stop sign.
 Cross Marshall Drive.
 Proceed .1 mile and stop.

 #3 County Poor Farm.
 On the left is a long concrete pillar that marks the entrance to the Franklin County Poor Farm, built in 1875 to house the poverty-stricken wards in the county.
 The farm included 160 acres to the east and south on which an infirmary, barns, ice house, smoke house, and pest house for those with communicable or incurable diseases were built.
 In 1896 the farm was discontinued and the infirmary was moved to the south edge of Ottawa on 17th Street.
 This building burned in 1911 and was replaced by the three-story brick building that stands today unused.
 Continue .4 miles to the next intersection, turn left onto Labette Terrace, proceed 1.4 miles to stop sign.
 Turn right on an angle of Marshall Road and enter onto Oregon Road.
 Continue south .8 mile to Kingman Terrace.
 Turn left and proceed .9 mile, turn left, stop.